namson0482/kafka_websocket_docker/README.md

 ### Additional
 - you can use Kafdop to monitor Kafka, just access http://localhost:9000
-- websocket_producer service: INTERVAL_TIME: Change interval time to read data file, default 60 second.
+- websocket_producer service: INTERVAL_TIME: Change interval time to read data file, default 10 second.
+As requirement is 60 second.

 ### Deploy CI-CD on AWS
 - Now we get all Dockerfile to build docker images.
 We need to go to Amazon Elastic Container Service (ECS) and choose Amazon ECR to create new repositories at there.